Ayisha Davies: Personal life

-Career 1999- present
+Career

-Davies began her career in 1999 as a production secretary for Australian television series Halifax f.p.
-This early phase in her career was quite short-lived as her time as production secretary lasted only two episodes, which include A Murder of Crows (15 August 1999) and Someone You Know (27 June 1999).
-Davies then went on to become a literary manager where she represented some of the most talented people within the Australian film industry including David Lightfoot and the filmmakers of SAW.
-In 2007 Davies became the production manager and producer of Damian Walshe-Howling’s short film The Bloody Sweet Hit where her career as a producer began to take off, as her film was selected to play at " The St Kilda International Film Festival, Miami Film Festival, Shorts Film Festival, London's Rushes Soho, Flickerfest, Movie Extra and most recently sold to MTV Italy."
-It was because of husband Robert Taylor that Davies was introduced to Lightfoot as Taylor had worked with him previously in the 2005 film Wolf Creek.
-It was because of this introduction that in 2007, Davies then began working alongside Lightfoot at Ultra films.
-Davies first role alongside Lightfoot was as his assistant and 2nd production manager to the film Rogue (2007).
-Davies was then appointed as a producer for the film Coffin Rock (2009), co produced short film Press (2010), and worked as a production manager on the film John Doe: Vigilante (2014).
-In 2014, Davies was working on producing two films, the first, What Lola Wants, starring husband Robert Taylor, and the second, Skylab, a thriller set in outer space.
-What Lola Wants was released in 2015 and on DVD in April 2016.
+Davies began her career in 1999 as a production secretary for two episodes of Australian television series Halifax f.p., including A Murder of Crows and Someone You Know.
+She then went on to become a literary manager, representing creatives within the Australian film industry, including David Lightfoot and the filmmakers of Saw.

+Davies' husband Robert Taylor introduced her to Lightfoot in 2007, as he had worked with him previously in the 2005 film Wolf Creek.
+This introduction saw Davies begin working alongside Lightfoot at Ultra Films.
+Davies' first role alongside Lightfoot was as his assistant and 2nd production manager on the film Rogue (2007).

+In 2007, Davies also became the production manager and producer of Damian Walshe-Howling's short film The Bloody Sweet Hit.
+Her career as a producer began to take off, as her film was selected to play at numerous film festivals including the St Kilda International Film Festival, Miami Film Festival, Shorts Film Festival, London's Rushes Soho Shorts Film Festival, Flickerfest, Movie Extra.
+It was sold to MTV Italy.

+Davies was then appointed as a producer for the film Coffin Rock (2009), co-produced short film Press (2010), and worked as a production manager on the film John Doe: Vigilante (2014).
+In 2014, Davies produced two films – What Lola Wants, starring husband Robert Taylor, and Skylab, a sci-fi thriller.